MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-datevalue-timevalue.md

 ---
-title: DateValue, TimeValue, and DateTimeValue functions in Power Apps
+title: DateValue, TimeValue, and DateTimeValue functions
-description: Reference information including syntax and examples for the DateValue, TimeValue, and DateTimeValue functions in Power Apps.
+description: Reference information including syntax and examples for the DateValue, TimeValue, and DateTimeValue functions.
 author: gregli-msft

 ms.topic: reference